gitandy/HamCC/README.md

     - the dash in the first box shows, that there are no further unsaved QSOs.
       Otherwise, it shows the count of cached QSOs
   - information about you
-  - contest information (if available)
+  - event information (contest or xOTA if available)
 - the second row shows the information already available for the current QSO.
   The signs left most in each box are corresponding to the format characters.
 - the third row shows the command prompt where you will type in the QSO